aviatesk/JET.jl/README.md

 ```

 ## Limitations
-JET explores the functions you call directly as well as their *inferrable* callees.
+JET explores the functions you call directly as well as their *inferable* callees.
 However, if the argument types for a call cannot be inferred, JET does not analyze the callee.
 Consequently, a report of `No errors detected` does not imply that your entire codebase is free of errors.
 To increase the confidence in JET's results use `@report_opt` to make sure your code is inferrible.

 JET integrates with [SnoopCompile](https://github.com/timholy/SnoopCompile.jl), and you can sometimes use SnoopCompile to collect the data to perform more comprehensive analyses.
 SnoopCompile's limitation is that it only collects data for calls that have not been previously inferred, so you must perform this type of analysis in a fresh session.